pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/cluster-services.md

 {{% choosable cloud gcp %}}

-GKE logging and monitoring is managed by GCP through StackDriver.
+GKE logging and monitoring is managed by Google Cloud through StackDriver.

-The repo for the GCP cluster services is on [GitHub][gh-repo-stack], but it is empty since no extra steps are required after cluster and Node Pool creation in the [Cluster Configuration][crosswalk-k8s-cluster] stack.
+The repo for the Google Cloud cluster services is on [GitHub][gh-repo-stack], but it is empty since no extra steps are required after cluster and Node Pool creation in the [Cluster Configuration][crosswalk-k8s-cluster] stack.

 <!-- markdownlint-disable url -->
 [crosswalk-k8s-cluster]: https://github.com/pulumi/kubernetes-guides/tree/master/gcp/03-cluster-configuration